 The original visitors’ center, built by the CCC in the 1930s, was replaced by a larger building in 1953.
 Dozens of petrified logs provide distinctive landscaping outside the building.
 Inside are numerous displays of polished cross-sections of petrified wood.
 More than 50 species of petrified trees have been found in the park, along with the remains of many prehistoric animals.

-Outside the Interpretive Center is a display of Native American petroglyphs, cut from nearby basalt cliffs before they were inundated by the completion of Wanapum Dam in 1953.
+Outside the Interpretive Center is a display of Native American petroglyphs, cut from nearby basalt cliffs before they were inundated by the waters rising behind Wanapum Dam, which was completed in 1963.
 The petroglyphs were removed from a site that included more than 300 separate figures, carved centuries ago by the Wanapum Indians.
 About 60 were salvaged and cemented into place behind the center.

 A primary feature of the park is the 1.5 mile Trees of Stone Interpretive Trail, part of a 2.5 mile loop through the sagebrush-covered hills about two miles northwest of the Interpretive Center.
 The Trail follows an exposed part of the bed of prehistoric Lake Vantage.
 It winds past 22 types of petrified logs, partially excavated and shown in their natural habitat.

 The park also includes a recreation area and campground, open daily from April through October, and on weekends and holidays from November through March.

 Of the thousands of prehistoric trees that have been discovered here, only a handful have been ginkgo, the rarest variety of petrified wood.
 Ginkgo became extinct in North America millions of years ago.
 The tree survived in Asia, however, and was reintroduced to North America as an ornamental plant in the nineteenth century.
 A few living ginkgo trees have been planted around the park's Interpretive Center, their vibrant green leaves a startling contrast to the drab colors of the surrounding scrublands.